-The objective of employing silvopastoral practices is to integrate trees, forage, and grazing herbivores for a production benefit.
-It is important to note that allowing livestock to graze in a natural woodland area without any type of tree or forage management is NOT considered agroforestry.
+Silvopastoral practices intentionally integrate the management of trees, forages, and grazing livestock for a production benefit.
+It is important to note that allowing livestock to graze in a natural woodland area without active livestock/forage grazing management is NOT considered agroforestry.
+Silvopasture can be created using two different approaches: